 Pubs in the Parrish of Croyde and Georgham

 Croyde and Georgeham have some of the best pubs in the area.
-Whether you’re looking for a great beer garden, local ales or quality food; here’s a guide to Croyde and Georgeham pubs to help you choose.
-All of the below are family and dog friendly pubs (most allow dogs only in the bar area).
+If you’re looking for a great beer garden, local ales, or quality food, then read our guide to family and dog friendly pubs in Croyde and Georgeham.

 A North Devon institution.
 The Thatch is the busiest and liveliest pub in the area and known for their eclectic mix of surf loving locals and large number of regular visitors to the area.

 The bar features plenty of local ales on tap as well as international lagers on draft.
-The ales usually feature one from North Devon and then more from the south west.
-They also have a large gin selection, pair with quality tonic and served in nice glasses.
+The ales usually feature one from North Devon and then more from the South West region.
+They also have a large gin selection, which you can pair with a quality tonic.

-The menu features your regular pub classic including juicy Exmoor beef burgers and their famous nachos to go along with regular locally caught fish specials.
+The menu features pub classics including juicy Exmoor beef burgers and the pub’s famous nachos, as well as locally caught fish specials.
 The Sri Lankan fish curry is particularly good, though at the pricier end of the menu.
-In the winter months, they do a midweek ‘2 meals for £16’ deal.
+In the winter months, they do a midweek ‘two meals for £16’ deal.

-The Manor is a great country pub in Croyde which has the best sports coverage in the village, whether it’s rugby or football, and has an outdoor play area to keep the kids entertained.
+The Manor is one of Croyde’s best country pubs with regular sports coverage including rugby and football matches, and it has an outdoor play area to keep the kids entertained.

-The 17th Century Inn has a wide ranging menu where your more than likely to find a dish to suit everyone in the group.
-They’re well known for their Sunday roast which is served all day.
+The 17th Century Inn has a wide-ranging menu from soup to curries, beef and vegetarian burgers, and standard pub fare.
+The popular Croyde pub is well known for their Sunday roast, which is served all day.

 The Manor has both indoor and outdoor seating as well as a good selection of beer and wine.

-A warming pub with an eclectic wooden interior, leather chairs and cosy feel.
+A cosy Croyde pub with an eclectic wooden interior, leather chairs and lived-in feel.
 You’ll find a mixture of friendly locals and relaxed visitors alike, all enjoying award winning food and great beers.
-Definitely a pub for the foodies in the family.
+A pub for the foodies in the family.

-At the front of the The Kings Arms there is a small beer patio, from which you can look down the country lane and hear the birds in the bushes and trees nearby; a great spot for relaxing.
+At the front of the The Kings Arms there is a small beer patio with views of the surrounding countryside.
+It’s one of the most welcoming Croyde pubs and a great spot for relaxing.

 The menu incorporates the best of British and uses a lot of local ingredients.
-The homemade pies are a particular favourite and they do a fantastic Sunday roast too.
+The homemade pies are a particular favourite, and they do a fantastic Sunday roast too.
+The Kings Arms is well worth a stop in at any time, but especially after a long walk and on cold evenings.

-Behind the bar they have classic ales and bitters on tap as well as a strong combination of regular and premium lagers.
+Behind the bar they have classic ales and bitters on tap, and a combination of regular and premium lagers.

-A family friendly pub in the centre of Croyde Village with a casual menu featuring a large variety of items from pizza to tapas.
+A family friendly pub, Billy Budds is located in the centre of Croyde village and has a casual menu featuring a large variety of items from pizza to tapas.

 In Billy Budd’s you’ll find a mix of families as well as some of the younger locals and surf instructors too.
 They show sports inside and have a playground for the children and a car park out the back of the pub.